mashfikur/knowledge-caffe-project/README.md

-# React + Vite
+# Knowledge Caffe React Project

+This is a demo react project for learning purpose with basic react setup

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+**This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.**

 Currently, two official plugins are available: